CognitiveJ/wssimulator/README.md

 *   The dependency from JCenter or the Standalone [distro](https://github.com/CognitiveJ/wssimulator/releases/download/0.2.12/wssimulator-0.2.12.zip "Download Standalone Version")

-To simulate web service calls, you first need to describe the simulation.
+To simulate public service calls, you first need to describe the simulation.
 This process is very easy as Simulations are created in a YAML format and you don't need to 'simulate' much to get start as the only required field for you to define is _path_ and WSSimulator will default the other options.

 ###### Simple Simulation which shows that you only need to supply a path in order to launch WSSimulator
 ```yaml